uozuAho/YakBox/readme.md

 # Todo
 ## save/load
-- delete recordings
+- show keyboard on save dialog
+- overwrite warning on save
 - filter by input on load recording
-- show keyboard on save dialog
 - show similar filenames in save dialog
 - all other todos relating to save/load/delete
+- fix layout - doesn't look good in landscape on my phone
+- load/save as icons
+- delete multiple recordings

 ## Unscheduled
 - add 'about' screen